sshoesmith/AB_Hypothesis_Testing/README.md

 # AB_Hypothesis_Testing
 Completion of a Udacity Data Analyst Nanodegree Project (AB Hypothesis Testing) using Python 3

-This project was completed using a dataset from an e-commerce testing.
+This project was completed using a dataset from an e-commerce website.
 The company changed the website in an effort to increase the "conversion rate" (buying product).
 The goal of the project was to help the company determine if they should stay with the old website, convert to the new site, or run the old vs. new experiment for longer.